Tama Tonga: Bullet Club and Guerrillas of Destiny (2013–2018)

 Tonga participated in his second G1 Climax by entering the 2017 edition in July.
 He finished with a record of four wins and five losses.
-In December, Guerrillas of Destiny won their block in the 2017 World Tag League with a record of five wins and two losses, advancing to the finals of the tournament.
+In December, G.O.D. won their block in the 2017 World Tag League with a record of five wins and two losses, advancing to the finals of the tournament.
 On December 11, they were defeated in the finals of the tournament by Los Ingobernables de Japón (Evil and Sanada).
-Six days later, Guerrillas of Destiny and Bad Luck Fale defeated Evil, Sanada and Bushi to become the new NEVER Openweight 6-Man Tag Team Champions.
+Six days later, G.O.D. and Bad Luck Fale defeated Evil, Sanada and Bushi to become the new NEVER Openweight 6-Man Tag Team Champions.
 They lost the title to Chaos (Beretta, Tomohiro Ishii and Toru Yano) in a five-team gauntlet match on January 4, 2018, at Wrestle Kingdom 12 in Tokyo Dome.
 The following day at New Year's Dash, they would regain the title from Chaos.